whiplashmerch/whiplash_api/README.md

 WhiplashAPI::Base.api_key = 'XXXXXXXXXXXXX'
 ```

 API Key is OAuth key for the user if using API v2 and above.
 An error will be raised if no API key is provided.
-By default, API v2 is used.
-If you want to, specifically, use API v1, please call `.api_version` before setting the API key:
+By default, API v1 is used.
+If you want to, specifically, use API v2, please call `.api_version` before setting the OAuth token:

 ```
-WhiplashAPI::Base.api_version = 1
+WhiplashAPI::Base.api_version = 2
 WhiplashAPI::Base.api_key = 'XXXXXXXXXXXXX'
 ```